-Terry Fulmer, PhD, RN, FAAN, is the President of the John A Hartford Foundation in New York City, a foundation dedicated to improving the care of older adults.
+Terry Fulmer, PhD, RN, FAAN, is the President of The John A Hartford Foundation (JAHF) in New York City, a foundation dedicated to improving the care of older adults.
 Founded in 1929, the Foundation has a current endowment of $565 million and is world renowned for philanthropy devoted exclusively to the health of older adults.
-She serves as the chief strategist for Foundation giving and is also the chief spokesperson for advancing the Foundation mission.
+As President, Dr. Fulmer serves as the chief strategist and spokesperson for advancing the Foundation’s mission.

 Dr. Fulmer’s previous roles demonstrate her dedication to the advancement of intraprofessional science, education and practice that improves the health of older adults.
 She most recently served as Distinguished Professor and Dean of the Bouvé College of Health Sciences & Professor of Public Policy and Urban Affairs in the College of Social Sciences and Humanities at Northeastern University.
 Prior to that she was the Erline Perkins McGriff Professor of Nursing and founding Dean of New York University Rory Meyers College of Nursing.
 She has also held faculty appointments at Columbia University, where she held the Anna Maxwell Chair in Nursing as well as appointments at Boston College, Yale University, and the Harvard University Division on Aging.
 In addition, she has also served as a visiting professor of nursing at the University of Pennsylvania and Case Western University.